 Presentations & Poster Sessions

 Do you have an idea, discovery, or experience, that you want to share with fellow librarians in a face-to-face presentation?
 The ACL conference provides you with a great opportunity to share what you know with others!
-We want to hear your ideas about social media, information literacy, student workers, reference consultations, marketing and outreach, and so much more!
-These are easy, non-overwhelming ways to exhibit innovations or cool tools or projects to your colleagues.
-Stay tuned...there will be an official call for poster sessions at the first of the new year.
+We want to hear your ideas about social media, information literacy, management/leadership, student workers, professional development, reference consultations, assessment, budgeting/cost savings, marketing and outreach, technology trends, and so much more!
+These are easy, non-overwhelming ways to exhibit innovations, cool tools, or projects to your colleagues.

 We look for presentations that balance both theory and practice, are well researched, and presented in an engaging manner.
 Presentation proposals will be chosen based on several criteria including your level of expertise and the extent of your experience with the topic.
 Presenters should be prepared to discuss innovations or new ways of thinking about a topic.
 Everyone, from librarians with years of experience to library school students, is encouraged to submit proposals.